Riskjuggler/SquidParser/README.md

 Execution Steps

-Once you have all these installed, you can run the script by executing the following:
+Once you have all these installed, you can run the script by executing the following in the directory where you've downloaded the script:

 ```bash
 python3 ./SquidReporter.py